The Complete Guide to Gas Tungsten Arc Welding

 Protective Gear

-Make sure that you have the full list of protective gear before you start GTAW welding.
+Ensure you have the full list of protective gear before you start GTAW welding.
 You should buy goggles, mask and helmet to protect your face and eyes.
 The eye protection tint should be dark enough to filter out the intense UV rays produced by TIG welding.

 Hobart 770096 Welding Oxy-Acetylene Goggle - 50mm Eye Cup

-You will also need an apron, gloves, long sleeved garment, shoes and jacket to cover and safeguard your whole body from burns.
+You will also need an apron, gloves, long-sleeved garment, shoes, and jacket to cover and safeguard your whole body from burns.

 eletecpro Length 42" 6 Pockets Leather Welding Apron & Welding Gloves Men/Women